nao1215/gup/README.md

 ![warning](./doc/img/notify_warning.png)

 # How to install
-### Step1.
-Install golang
-gup command only supports installation with `$ go install`.
+### Use "go install"
 If you does not have the golang development environment installed on your system, please install golang from the [golang official website](https://go.dev/doc/install).

-### Step2.
-Install gup
 ```
 $ go install github.com/nao1215/gup@latest
 ```

-If you are using oh-my-zsh, then gup has an alias set up.
-The alias is `gup - git pull --rebase`.
-Therefore, please make sure that the oh-my-zsh alias is disabled (e.g. $ \gup update).
+### Install from Package or Binary
+[The release page](https://github.com/nao1215/gup/releases) contains packages in .deb, .rpm, and .apk formats. gup command uses the go command internally, so the golang installation is required.

 # How to use
 ### Update all binaries